zxrtz/Job-Market-Data-Cleaning-and-Analysis/README.md

 # Job Market Cleaning and EDA
-Utilizing MySQL, extract, transfer, and load (ETL) job market data to cleanse and standardize data for analysis.
+Utilizing MySQL, cleanse and standardize job market data for analysis.
 Analysis of job market to measure layoff data against company performance.

 First, I transformed cleaned job market layoff data to remove duplicates, remove blank and irrelevant data, and modified fields to prepare for analysis.